-The numbers provided in Treatment 1 were updated each wave in accordance with policy decisions.
-A "placebo" treatment was included in September.
-In that case, we gave consumers information that had identical numerical content but that should have been irrelevant when consumers formed their inflation expectations.
+Finally, a "placebo" treatment was included in September.
+This involved giving consumers information that had numerical content identical to the other two treatments above but which should be irrelevant to forming inflation expectations.
 The objective is to control for whether the provision of this information is changing consumers' answers, or if giving a numerical anchor is changing them as well.
 The placebo describes population growth: